ArtS/arts.github.com/_posts/2015-10-07-how-to-trace-sql-server-database-errors-and-exceptions-with-sql-profiler.md

 ![TSQL][5]

 And then click "Run".
 You should get a stream of events that looks something like the screen below.
-Do not freak out if there's too many events and they run screaming at you, which happens if you have a big system with lots of users.
+Do not freak out if there are too many events and they run screaming at you, which happens if you have a big system with lots of users.
 What you're really interested in is lines that have "Exception" in the "EventClass" column, like this: